KaiStarkk/wumps/README.md

 NOTE: This app is intended to be installed on a lightweight client such as an old Raspberry Pi, on the same local network as your media server<sup>_gaming computer_</sup>.
 If you happen to have an old RPI1/0 lying around, remember they run on ARMv6 so some extra work may be necessary to compile binaries.

-1. Pull the latest image, build, and start the app using `docker run -p 80:8009 kaistarkk/wumps` creating a volume for the config file
+1. Pull the latest image, build, and start the app using

-2. Modify config.py file (if you didn't create a volume above, use `docker cp` or `docker exec`)
+`docker run -p --network host kaistarkk/wumps`

-3. Install [SleepOnLan](https://github.com/SR-G/sleep-on-lan) on any target machines that you need to be able to hibernate as well as wake.
+2. Install [SleepOnLan](https://github.com/SR-G/sleep-on-lan) on any target machines that you need to be able to hibernate as well as wake.

 The recommended method of exposing this application to the internet is to use a Cloudflare Zero Trust tunnel.
 See the `cloudflared` documentation for further details on setting up a tunnel.